MicheleMosca/SurveyProject/README.md

 `python manage.py migrate`

-Now create a superuser account:
+Create an Admin account to have the access to the Administration Panel:

 `python manage.py createsuperuser`

-Now run the server with this command:
+Run the server with this command:

 `python manage.py runserver 8000`

+The site is now online, you can log in with admin credentials and upload YAML Configuration Files to create new collections

 ## Database Scheme Image
 ![Database Image](db_image.png)